 Mexican filmmaker Guillermo del Toro truly admires monsters—but not the kind meant to scare you or make you laugh.
-His monsters always have a glimmer of humanity and tragedy that mirrors our own, and that elevates his movies beyond mere “creature features.”
+His monsters always have a glimmer of humanity that mirrors our own, which elevates his movies beyond mere "creature features."

-Guillermo del Toro isn’t just known for his films abouts monsters, ghosts, and otherworldly entities, but for how he’s able to blend multiple genres together, from sci-fi to psychological drama.
-Whether his film is about vampires, demons, or Kaiju, you can be sure it’ll be unique.
+Del Toro is a skilled director who knows how to blend multiple genres together—from sci-fi to psychological drama—and produce something wholly unique.
+Whether that film is about vampires, demons, or Kaiju, you can be sure it'll be unique.

 Here are the best Guillermo del Toro movies from throughout his career and what makes each one a noteworthy watch.